Pierre Gassendi: Views

 According to Gabriel Daniel, Gassendi was a little Pyrrhonian in matters of science; but that was no bad thing.
 He wrote against the magical animism of Robert Fludd, and judicial astrology.
 He became dissatisfied with the Peripatetic system, the orthodox approach to natural philosophy based on the writings of Aristotle.
 Gassendi shared an empirical tendency of the age.
 He contributed to the objections against Aristotelian philosophy, but waited to publish his own thoughts.

 There remains some controversy as to the extent to which Gassendi subscribed to the so-called libertinage érudit, the learned free-thinking that characterised the Tétrade, the Parisian circle to which he belonged, along with Gabriel Naudé and two others (Élie Diodati and François de La Mothe Le Vayer).
 Gassendi, at least, belonged to the fideist wing of the sceptics, arguing that the absence of certain knowledge implied the room for faith.

 In his dispute with Descartes he did apparently hold that the evidence of the senses remains the only convincing evidence; yet he maintains, as is natural from his mathematical training, that the evidence of reason is absolutely satisfactory.

+Vegetarianism

+Gassendi acknowledged that while the complete realisation of the continual pursuit of ultimate pleasure through communion with God might not occur in one's lifetime, he argued against the consumption of meat, considering it a significant obstacle to achieving a divine vision.
+Drawing support from scripture and the natural world, he envisioned a restored paradise where humans and animals coexisted in peaceful dominion, contrary to the tyranny displayed in the butchering of animals for pleasure.

+Gassendi supported his case for vegetarianism with arguments from medicine, history, and scripture.
+Inspired by Neoplatonic vegetarians and early Christian thinkers, he aligned vegetarianism with Christian doctrines, emphasizing the immortality of the soul.
+Gassendi, a Catholic priest, advocated for a plant-based diet without dogmatism, asserting that decisions in this lifetime were crucial for preparing the body and mind for the next.
+He admired the historical virtue of vegetarian practitioners and urged scholars to extract and follow the best ideas from throughout history, asserting that, especially among humanists, a vegetarian lifestyle should be embraced.

+Gassendi himself was not a vegetarian, but admitted that "if I were wise, I would abandon [meat] bit by bit, and nourish myself solely on the gifts on the earth ...
+I do not doubt that I would be happier for longer and more constantly in better health."